 8. Plan for no connectivity in Ladakh

 Never plan a Leh – Ladakh trip based on the fly communications believing you will call someone and get connected to prepare for next move or help find better stay.
-This might not favour you due to non-existence of network when in need.
+This might not favor you due to the non-existence of network when in need.
 Hence, plan everything before venturing into the trip.

 9. Be proactive and disciplined

 9. Be ready to be proactive & disciplined because at times in remote places the mobile connectivity tower will work just in the morning working hours and or when there is light.
 So, make the best use of connectivity you get any time in the day at any remote place to connect with your family and friends.